dsccommunity/ActiveDirectoryDsc/README.md

 * **`[UInt32]` RetryCount** _(Write)_: Maximum number of retries to check for the domain's existence.
 * **`[UInt32]` RebootRetryCount** _(Write)_: Maximum number of reboots to process in order to wait for a domain's existence.

+### **xADForestProperties**

+The xADForestProperties DSC resource will manage User Principal Name (UPN) suffixes and Service Principal Name (SPN) suffixes in a forest.

+* **Credential**: (optional) "Specifies the user account credentials to use to perform this task.
+* **ForestName**: Specifies the target Active Directory forest for the change.
+* **ServicePrincipalNameSuffix**: (optional) The Service Principal Name Suffix(es) to be explicitly defined in the forest and replace existing
+    SPNs.
+Cannot be used with ServicePrincipalNameSuffixToAdd or ServicePrincipalNameSuffixToRemove.
+* **ServicePrincipalNameSuffixToAdd**: (optional) The Service Principal Name Suffix(es) to add in the forest.
+Cannot be used with ServicePrincipalNameSuffix.
+* **ServicePrincipalNameSuffixToRemove**: (optional) The Service Principal Name Suffix(es) to remove in the forest.
+Cannot be used with ServicePrincipalNameSuffix.
+* **UserPrincipalNameSuffix**: (optional) The User Principal Name Suffix(es) to be explicitly defined in the forest and replace existing
+    UPNs.
+Cannot be used with UserPrincipalNameSuffixToAdd or UserPrincipalNameSuffixToRemove.
+* **UserPrincipalNameSuffixToAdd**: (optional) The User Principal Name Suffix(es) to add in the forest.
+Cannot be used with UserPrincipalNameSuffix.
+* **UserPrincipalNameSuffixToRemove**: (optional) The User Principal Name Suffix(es) to remove in the forest.
+Cannot be used with UserPrincipalNameSuffix.

 ## Versions

 ### Unreleased